The early settlement of Redruth was originally in the Churchtown area, where St Euny Church stands today.

 1867 Soup kitchen for poor run at back of Market House/Meat Market building (on Station Hill side of complex).

 1877 Improvements to market buildings.

-1880 Mining Exchange built on Alma Place at a cost of £500; designed by local architect, Samson Hill in Neo Gothic style.
-Armaments for the Redruth Rifle Corps are stored at the Market House/Meat Market.
+1880 Mining Exchange built on Alma Place at a cost of £500, followed in 1883 by the Wheal Peevor Purser’s Office; designed by local architect, James Hicks in Neo Gothic style.

 1892 Pigs arrive in huge numbers by train or road and are driven down to the market.
 Redruth Market is the largest pig market in the West Country until the 1980s.

 1902 Redruth Chamber of Commerce debates buying the market ‘if it can be obtained at proper terms’.